williammortl/Prochook64/README.txt

 If we want to pass the call on to the original procedure from the Shadow procedure, we simply re-write the original first 12 bytes over top of the procedure, call the procedure, and then re-write our 12 byte jump code back when complete.

 On a personal note, I have been working with procedure hooks since 1997.
-I first implemented Matt Pietreks's 16-bit prochook for Windows 3.11 and Windows 95 from his book "Windows Internals" in 1997, you can find Matt Pietrek's book here:
+I first implemented Matt Pietreks's 16-bit prochook for Windows 3.11 and Windows 95 from his book "Windows Internals" in 1997.
+You can find Matt Pietrek's book here:

 http://www.amazon.com/Windows-Internals-Implementation-Operating-Environment/dp/0201622173

-Next, I worked with another engineer (who is quite brilliant) on implementing a 32-bit prochook for Windows 9x operating systems.
+Next, I worked with another engineer (who was / is quite brilliant) on implementing a 32-bit prochook for Windows 9x operating systems.
 This prochook required a call to the VXD driver API call PageModifyPermissions.
 Due to Windows 9x's wonky architecture, this was the most difficult of all the prochooks to implement correctly.

 While finalizing the Windows 9x prochook I created a 32-bit Windows NT based procedure hook (which still works to this day, even on 64-bit Windows 8.1).
 The 32-bit procedure hook ONLY hooks and works with 32-bit applications.
-The main difference between the 32-bit prochook and my new 64-bit prochook is the assembly instructions which are written over top of the beginning of the procedure.
+The main difference between the 32-bit prochook and my new 64-bit prochook are the assembly instructions which are written over the beginning of the procedure.
 The 32-bit prochook only needs to write 5 bytes as opposed to the 64-bit prochook which needs to write 12 bytes.
 The 5 bytes are (in hex):

 E9 {32 bit relative address of where you need to jump to}